-When I'm decluttering a client's home, I like to keep a canister of wipes handy.
+When I'm any area of my home, I like to keep a canister of wipes handy.
 It makes this step a breeze!

 A small handheld vacuum is great to have handy as well!

-The reason you want to clean each space you're decluttering is this: if you are taking the time & energy to declutter and organize, you’ll want to be able to put everything back into a nice fresh and clean space.
+The reason you want to clean each space you're decluttering is this: if you are taking the time & energy to declutter and organize, you’ll want to be able to put everything back into a nice fresh and clean space!

 ACTION STEP: Pull out some wipes and get to cleaning (It’s worth the work to do this step)!